Debate: Student debating societies

 The first student debating society in Great Britain was the St Andrews Debating Society, formed in 1794 as the Literary Society.
 The Cambridge Union Society was founded in 1815 and claims to be the oldest continually operating debating society in the World.

 Over the next few decades, similar debate societies emerged at several other prominent universities, including the Oxford Union, the Durham Union, the Yale Political Union, and the Conférence Olivaint.

 Political debate

 Parliamentary debate

 In parliaments and other legislatures, members debate proposals regarding legislation before voting on resolutions, which become laws.
 Debates are usually conducted by proposing a law, or changes to a law known as amendments.
 Parliamentary-style debates are structured with two opposing sides, the Leader of Opposition (LO) and the Government (GOV).
 After each side is allowed to speak once, members are permitted to give reply speeches to the opposing side's points.
 Afterward, members of the parliament discuss the proposal before casting their votes for or against such a law.
 The first example of parliamentary debate took place in Liverpool in 1882.

 Although Britain invented the system of parliamentary debate, it is not the only modern country to use a parliamentary system.
 Countries today that use a parliamentary system and parliamentary debate include Canada, Italy, Japan, Latvia, the Netherlands, and New Zealand.

+In addition to government settings, the structure of parliamentary debate has also influenced academic debate formats.
+The Asian Parliamentary style which includes two teams of three speakers who engage in speeches.
+This style of debating is widely practiced in Asian Countries such as Japan, Malaysia and Taiwan.